-All students enrolled in the Counselor Education Department are required to take and successfully pass a comprehensive examination prior to the completion of their program of study.
-To qualify for the comprehensive examination, the student must be enrolled in their next-to-the-last semester of study.
+Students enrolled in the Clinical Mental Health Counseling and School Counseling programs are required to take and successfully pass a comprehensive examination prior to the completion of their program of study.
+Human Services Professional students can opt to take the comprehensive exam to satisfy their evaluative component of their program.
+To qualify for the comprehensive examination, the student must be enrolled in their last year of their program.